thomasballinger/jsrisk/readme.md

 Maybe Todo:

-* Write a command line interface for playing to test game (requires text display function, wrappers for input suggestion)
+* Write a command line interface using node, REST requests (requires text display function, wrappers for input suggestion)
-* Command line implementing secure moves such as attacking separately (requiring jsonification, reconstitution, etc)

 Overall Plan:
 Use mongrel2 to route logic requests to node, page requests to brubeck.